 Minnesota Comprehensive Health Association (MCHA)

-MCHA is an insurance plan for Minnesota residents who cannot get other insurance due to past or current health status.
+MCHA is an insurance program for Minnesota residents who cannot get other insurance due to past or current health history.
+MCHA is closed to new enrollment due to the availability of guaranteed issue under the ACA and MNsure.

 A health insurance program for low income Minnesotans who meet income and other eligibility guidelines.